RolandMa1986/ks-website/content/en/docs/devops-user-guide/devops-administration/role-and-member-management.md

 ![Edit Roles](/images/docs/devops-admin/devops_role_list.png)

+{{< notice note >}}

+The role of `pipeline-creator` is only granted with Pipeline create/view permission, which may not satisfy your demand.
+This example is only for demonstration purpose.
+You can create customized roles based on your needs.

+{{</ notice >}}

 ## Built-in roles

 In **Project Roles**, there are three available built-in roles as shown below.
-Built-in roles are created automatically by KubeSphere when creating the devops project and they cannot be edited or deleted.
+Built-in roles are created automatically by KubeSphere when creating the DevOps project and they cannot be edited or deleted.

 | Built-in Roles     | Description                                                  |
 | ------------------ | ------------------------------------------------------------ |